lbonnieul/devops/README.md

         volumes:
         - volume:/var/lib/postgresql/data #volume for data persistence

-    frontend: #the image for the frontend (reverse proxy apache server)
+    proxy: #the image for the proxy (reverse proxy apache server)
         build:
-          context: ./frontend #the path to the folder for the frontend files
+          context: ./proxy #the path to the folder for the proxy files
-          dockerfile: Dockerfile #path of the frontend Dockerfile
+          dockerfile: Dockerfile #path of the proxy Dockerfile
         ports:
         - 80:80 #port mapping for apache
         networks:
         - network-front-back #networks to be connected to (to communicate with other containers)
         depends_on:
-        - backend #because the frontend needs the backend to be up before uping
+        - backend #because the proxy needs the backend to be up before uping

 networks:
     network-back-db: